-Dale is Producer of the Justice Conference Aotearoa / NZ, and is a member of the Tearfund Church team.
+Dale is Education Specialist at Tearfund NZ, and Producer of the Justice Conference Aotearoa / NZ.
 He is married to Diane and father of Thomas.
 His masters thesis through Carey Baptist College / Graduate School explored Baptist Worship in Aotearoa, and he has a chapter in

 The Art of Forgiveness

 (eds.
 Habets and Halstead).
 His interests include worship, mission, justice, reconciliation, 12-step recovery and practical spirituality.